kubeshark/docs/src/pages/en/permissions.md

 ## All namespaces

-For capturing from all namespaces with `kubeshark tap -A`:
+For capturing from all namespaces with `kubeshark tap`:

 ```yaml
 kind: ClusterRole